 Carpal Tunnel Injection

-A carpal tunnel injection is a corticosteroid injection into the carpel tunnel area of the wrist.
+A carpal tunnel injection delivers corticosteroid medicine into the carpel tunnel in the wrist.

 Reasons for Procedure

 What to Expect

 Prior to Procedure

 Description of the Procedure

-Your doctor will fill a needle with corticosteroid medicine.
-This medicine calms inflammation.
-Your palm will be facing upward.
+A needle will be filled with corticosteroid medicine.
+You will be asked to place your palm facing up.
 The inside of your wrist will be cleaned.
-The needle will be inserted into the carpal tunnel area of the wrist, and the medicine will be injected.
+The needle will be inserted into the carpal tunnel of the wrist.
+The medicine will be injected.

 How Long Will It Take?